U.S. Temporary Foreign Worker Visa Programs

 Border and Port Security

 In 2004, President George W. Bush reduced the H1B program’s cap to today’s limit of sixty-five thousand.
-In 2008, he eased oversight of the H2A program’s labor certification process, which had formerly been supervised by federal and state officials, by allowing employers to merely attest to complying with the program’s requirements.
+And in 2008, he eased oversight of the H2A program’s labor certification process, which had formerly been supervised by federal and state officials, by allowing employers to merely attest to complying with the program’s requirements.
 Additionally, his administration lowered the wage requirements for H2A workers.

 President Barack Obama reversed many Bush-era policies with several executive orders aimed at strengthening the organized labor force.
 In 2010, his administration reverted to a more supervised process after claiming that the attestation-based process implemented under Bush resulted in widespread noncompliance, and in 2015, it began allowing some H4-visa holders to work to ease economic burdens on H1B families.
 (A 2020 Government Accountability Office report on the H2B program found that the change did not lead to fewer violations.)
 Yet, some critics argued that Obama’s policies adversely affected wages and working conditions for U.S. workers.